Daniel Sui: Career

-Sui’s entire academic career since 1989 has been with public land-grant universities in the U.S. except during his sabbaticals serving as a visiting senior research scientist at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta (2007), the United Nations’ Food and Agricultural Organization (FAO) in Rome, Italy (2000/2001), and a visiting professor at University of California, Santa Barbara, California (2001).
+Sui's entire academic career since 1989 has been with public land-grant universities in the U.S. except during his sabbaticals serving as a visiting senior research scientist at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta (2007), the United Nations’ Food and Agricultural Organization (FAO) in Rome, Italy (2000/2001), and a visiting professor at University of California, Santa Barbara, California (2001).

 Texas A&M

 Immediately after his Ph.D. in 1993, Sui was offered a tenure-track assistant professor position in the Department of Geography at Texas A&M, where he received early tenure and promotion in 1997, an endowed chair in 2001, and a promotion to full professor in 2002.
-While at TAMU, Sui served as Geography’s graduate program director (1997-1999) and assistant vice president for research & director for geospatial information science and technology (2004-2009).
+While at TAMU, Sui served as Geography's graduate program director (1997-1999) and assistant vice president for research & director for geospatial information science and technology (2004-2009).

 The Ohio State University

 In 2009, Sui was recruited by the Ohio State University to run the Center for Urban and Regional Analysis (CURA) – a position he held until 2012.
-Sui served as Chair of Geography at OSU between 2011-2015.
-Sui was a distinguished professor of social & behavioral sciences between 2009-2015, and an arts & sciences distinguished professor between 2015-2018.
+Sui served as Chair of Geography at OSU between 2011 and 2015.
+Sui was a distinguished professor of social & behavioral sciences between 2009 and 2015, and an arts & sciences distinguished professor between 2015 and 2018.

 The U.S. National Science Foundation

-Between 2016-2018, Sui was on loan to the federal government from OSU [through the Intern-governmental Personnel Act (IPA)] to serve as division director for social & economic sciences at the U.S. National Science Foundation.
+Between 2016 and 2018, Sui was on loan to the federal government from OSU [through the Intern-governmental Personnel Act (IPA)] to serve as division director for social & economic sciences at the U.S. National Science Foundation.

 University of Arkansas – Fayetteville

-Between 2018-2020, Sui served as vice chancellor for research & innovation and institutional director for Arkansas Biosciences Institute at the University of Arkansas – Fayetteville.
+Between 2018 and 2020, Sui served as vice chancellor for research & innovation and institutional director for Arkansas Biosciences Institute at the University of Arkansas – Fayetteville.
 He was also a distinguished professor of geosciences at the University of Arkansas.

 Virginia Tech

 Sui was appointed as vice president for research & innovation in Fall 2020 and was promoted to senior vice president and chief research & innovation officer one year after.
 At Virginia Tech, Sui is also a professor of geography and internal & public affairs.
-During his first 18 months at Virginia Tech, Sui has focused on expanding research development support efforts for all researchers at VT, launching the new research frontier areas to guide VT’s institutional investment, reorganizing and streamlining the operation of the Research and Innovation Office, and working with all stakeholders to seek a 360-degree partnership to increase VT’s extramural research funding to address the multiple challenges facing humanity today.
+During his first 18 months at Virginia Tech, Sui has focused on expanding research development support efforts for all researchers at VT, launching the new research frontier areas to guide VT's institutional investment, reorganizing and streamlining the operation of the Research and Innovation Office, and working with all stakeholders to seek a 360-degree partnership to increase VT's extramural research funding to address the multiple challenges facing humanity today.

 Major Honors, Awards, and Recognitions

-Sui received multiple national and international recognitions for research and teaching accomplishments, including the 2019 CPGIS distinguished scholar award, 2015 Woodrow Wilson Public Policy scholar, 2014 AAG outstanding scholar award, Michael Breheny Best Paper Prize, 2009 Guggenheim Fellow, 2004 AT&T Fellow, and 2014 Google Fellow.
+Sui received multiple national and international recognitions for research and teaching accomplishments, including the 2019 CPGIS distinguished scholar award, 2015 Woodrow Wilson Public Policy scholar, 2014 Distinguished Scholar Award of the AAG Regional Development and Planning Specialty Group, Michael Breheny Best Paper Prize, 2009 Guggenheim Fellow, 2004 AT&T Fellow, and 2014 Google Fellow.
 He is also a recipient of two university-level outstanding teaching awards and the best paper for college-level teaching by the U.S. National Council for Geographic Education (NCGE).